What are Grades and the Gradebook?

 - Automatically calculate total and final grades

-- Assign zeros after deadline (this will send a notification out to students)
+- Assign zeros after deadline

 - Simultaneously view grade information across all courses